 News of Lotter's conservation efforts had reached none other than famed primatologist Jane Goodall, who lauded his 'courageous fight against poaching of wildlife'.
 In a posthumous tribute to him, Goodall described Lotter as 'a hero of mine, a hero to many, someone who devoted his life to protecting Africa's wildlife.'

-His work, Goodall added, had made a huge difference in the fight to save Tanzania's elephants from the illegal ivory trade.
-And his dedication to his work, even in the face of plenty of opposition, inspired many.
+His work, Goodall added, had made a huge phants from the illegal ivory trade.
+And his plenty of opposition, inspired many.